Zuehlke/software-engineering-corner/src/articles/prototypes-are-measurement-tools/index.md

 2.	**Use a more efficient data format:**
 Formats like protobuf or CBOR are far more efficient but no longer human readable and require more effort during analysis.
 3.	**Downsampling:**
-If the signal characteristics allow it, transmitting only every nth sample can significantly reduce bandwidth.
+If the signal characteristics allow it, transmitting only every *n*th sample can significantly reduce bandwidth.
 4.	**Selective logging:**
 Developers choose only the signals relevant for the current measurement.
 This requires more logic and user interaction.
 5.	**Event-based logging:**